YourFin/Chemical-reaction-network-visualizer/README.md

 2. Follow linux commands from step 2

 ### Windows
-1. Google how to install ruby (TODO: Liat or carol: better directions here)
+1. Install newest version of Ruby compatible with your computer from `https://rubyinstaller.org/downloads/`
+2. Run `./configure`, which will generate `config.h` and `Makefile`
+3. Run `make`
-2. Follow linux instructions
+4. Follow linux commands from step 2